Did you know that outbound links on your website could hurt your search rankings?

-- No way to analyze links – although this is a planned feature for the future.
+- No way to analyze links – but this is best left to external SEO tools.

 - You can’t check for links that are redirects or broken – In a way this is a good thing because the server impact of running this feature would be huge.